chadlaban/chadlaban/README.md

 ### :space_invader: What keeps me motivated?

-When I began coding, it was often overwhelming with many ideas but not always the desired results.
-What keeps me motivated is remembering why I started each project and its long-term benefits.
-I also ensure to take breaks and enjoy the little things outside of work.
+When I began coding, it was completely something I did not know and because of that I was easily overwhelmed and frustrated, then I spiralled into complete insanity (JK.. haha).
+What keeps me motivated is remembering that I have free will to do things slow, to learn things step-by-step, and to reach out or check into the dev community; also recalling why I even started a project and what can I gain along the way.
+I also make sure to take breaks and enjoy the little things outside of work.
 <br />
 <br />